quicksilver/manual/docs/Text.md

 ## Dictionary

-The Dictionary Module plugin provides access to the OS X built-in dictionary.
-Enter a word in the object pane and use either the **Dictionary** or **Thesaurus** actions to access OS X’s dictionary.
+The Dictionary Module plugin provides access to the macOS built-in dictionary.
+Enter a word in the object pane and use either the **Dictionary** or **Thesaurus** actions to access macOS’s dictionary.
 Regardless of how the Dictionary preferences are configured, the **Dictionary** action shows the definition in a smaller panel (shown here).

 The Services Menu Module plugin makes **Look Up in Dictionary** available and is another way to do the above. **Look Up in Dictionary** opens the Dictionary application with the full window.
 Unfortunately there is a bug in 10.4 so that if the Dictionary application isn’t already running, it’s opened but the word to lookup is not entered automatically.
 It works fine if the Dictionary is already running and the Dictionary action seems unaffected by this bug.
 I have a trigger for the proxy object Current Selection with the **Look Up in Dictionary** action bound to <kbd>⇧</kbd><kbd>⌃</kbd><kbd>⌘</kbd><kbd>D</kbd> for those applications (e.g., Preview) that don’t support the Cocoa key binding of <kbd>⌃</kbd><kbd>⌘</kbd><kbd>D</kbd>.